-AVAILABLE 2019.
 A real rarity and a spectacular one, at that: Beschorneria Septentrionalis forms a rosette of long pointed glossy leaves rather like a yucca and, in summer, throws up tall shocking pink stems from which dangle red cylindrical bells tipped with green.
 Quite unlike anything else seen in your average garden!
 Likes the sun.
 Fertile well drained soil.
 4-5 ft. in flower.
-2 litre pot.
+9 cm or 2 litre pot.

 Rated H6 so really very hardy but we suspect a combination of winter cold and wet won't be to this plant's liking.
 Good in a big pot so it can be brought out of the cold and damp if necessary.
 That's what we do.

 Berschornerias are from Mexico, with B. Septentrionalis having the most northerly distribution, inhabiting the dry woodland areas in the north east of that country.